Olympus E-M10 II vs Panasonic GX1

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the E-M10 II has an electronic viewfinder (2360k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the GX1 relies on live view and the rear LCD for framing.
 That said, the GX1 can be equipped with an optional viewfinder – the DMW-LVF2.
 The table below summarizes some of the other core capabilities of the Olympus E-M10 II and Panasonic GX1 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the E-M10 II and the GX1 is in-body image stabilization (IBIS).
-The E-M10 II reduces the risk of handshake-induced blur with all attached lenses, while the GX1 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-M10 II reduces the risk of handshake-induced blur with all attached lenses, while the GX1 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Olympus E-M10 II has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.